Electrical Engineering HND @ SCQF Level 8

 Progression

-The programme is designed to articulate to a degree level programme.
+The programme is designed to progress to a degree level programme.

 Career Prospects

-A HND in Electrical Engineering at SCQF level 8 can allow progression to become a Technical Engineer in many industries as well as allowing entry to the second year of many degree programmes.
-It may also improve your opportunities for progresion within your own career path.
+An HND in Electrical Engineering @ SCQF Level 8 can allow progression to become a Technical Engineer in many industries as well as allowing entry to the second year of many degree programmes.

 Additional funding information